rupertparry/fup/README.md

 # FUP – A simple tool for putting files up.

 **fup** is a simple command-line tool for sharing links to files.
-It uses a hash of a file's creation date & your username to act as a unique file ID and keep everything in sync.
+It uses a hash of a file's creation date & your email address to act as a unique file ID and keep everything in sync.

 - ✨ Share a unique URL to a file by running `fup myfile.png`